A comment left on this post a few weeks ago by the lovely Samantha made me realise something about myself where my style is concerned.

 This is one blogger who you’ll never, ever see in a bodycon or deep cleavage dress – Kim Kardashian style is not the sort of look I go for.
 If I were a celebrity you would never catch me in an extreme flesh-baring ensemble, even if I had an absolutely banging, toned and tanned body.
 Nosiree.

 The moment I realised I should change my style

-Many, many years when I was about 25 and working in retail, I had a store manager with whom I really got on with and respected.
+Many, many years when I was about 25 and working in retail, I had a store manager with whom I really got on and respected.
 He was leaving for another company and chatted to each of the managers and supervisors in turn (I was the latter) privately before he left to say how much he’d appreciated our hard work, to wish us luck, etc. (Told you he was a great boss.)
-During our conversation, he asked about my plans for progression in my career and what I wanted to do.
+During our conversation, he asked me about my plans for progression in my career and what I wanted to do.

 At the time I really had no other ambitions apart from wanting a job with more responsibility in order to earn more money, but he gave me two great pieces of advice which never left me.

 Firstly, he said if you want to become a manager, you need to act like a manager first.
 Excellent advice.

 Secondly – and this was not at all said in an inappropriate way – he said that, with the greatest respect, in terms of my working wardrobe he would advise me to adhere to the rule of “No armpits, belly buttons or cleavage”.
 Whether or not you agree with that totally is up to you, but I looked down at my 90s crop top and realised that showing off my (pierced) belly button and cleavage while working in a smart store in the heart of London’s Chelsea probably wasn’t appropriate.
 He’d never once mentioned my wardrobe to me up until that point (we didn’t have uniforms), but I knew he was absolutely right and it changed my way of thinking about my style right then, at that very moment.